 A large majority of volunteer computing projects are based on open source software called BOINC.
 BOINC allows scientists to plug their own projects into the software, so volunteers can easily download and run applications on their computer.
-The BOINC client, used by the volunteers, can be configured to run only when the PC is not in use, often as a screensaver, or to run at the lowest priority while the PC is in use.
+The BOINC client, used by the volunteers, can be configured to run only when the PC is not in use, often as a screensaver, or that can be split up into small tasks and sent to different to run at the lowest priority while the PC is in use.
 Other desktop grid middlewares include XtremWeb, developed by INRIA/CNRS, which is mainly used to manage computations on desktop computers within an organisation.